confirmordeny/supraverden/docs/CRITERIA_FOR_INCLUSION.md

 # Work in progress

 The aim is to create a list of international organisations created by legal agreements between countries.
-To be clear this should not cover organisations that operate in multiple countries but that are creeated under the national law of one country.
+To be clear this should not cover organisations that operate in multiple countries but that are created under the national law of one country.

+The legal agreement will typically be a treaty between countries but may be called something else for example a charter or statutes.
+Agreements that are not legally binding don't count.
+For example, an organisation or initative created by a memorandum of understanding or by exchange of letters would not be included.

 # Included
 ## International courts